SCE-Development/Workshop/Website Series/README.md

 On day one we will go over elements of html, inline css styling, and setting up your website.

-On day two we will go over css files, css classes, javascript, and javascript DOM manipulation.
+On day two we will go over css files, css classes, transitions and annimations.

+On day three we will go over js, dom manipulation, API usage, and events.

+In each folder titled "Week 1", "Week 2", "Week 3" you can find the completed demo code for that week.
+Everything in the demo will only use content from that week.
+For example, the code in "Week 2" will only use HTML and CSS that we've gone over.
+So if you're trying to follow along with the week 3 slides, you can copy and paste the code in week 2 and use it as a starter.

 By the end of this workshop series you should have a website that looks like [this](Luceium.github.io).